 - Microsoft Office for Mac contains only Word, Excel, and PowerPoint.
-There is no version of Access available for Mac OS. - Office for Mac lacks the features required to complete many assignments. - A free virtual machine to run Microsoft Windows 10 and the Windows version of Office 365 on a Mac is available (/help/mac/).
-CS101 cannot guarantee the virtual machine's operation on any individual computer.
+There is no version of Access available for Mac OS. - Office for Mac lacks the features required to complete many assignments.

+- A free virtual machine to run Microsoft Windows 10 and the Windows version of Office 365 on a Mac is available (/help/mac/).
+CS101 cannot guarantee the virtual machine's operation on any individual computer. - You can complete the MyLab Lessons, Homeworks #1-#3, the MyLab Bonus Projects, and many Participation Projects using Microsoft Office for Mac without using the virtual machine (/help/mac/). - CS101 lab computers use the Windows version of Office.
+If you complete assignments in Open Lab or using a lab computer, you must be able to use this version of Office.

 The CS101 website and Pearson eText (/materials/etext/) are supported on Windows and Mac computers as well as iOS and Android mobile devices.
 A Windows or Mac computer must be used to complete MyLab Lessons.
-A Windows computer, or Mac running the free virtual machine (/help/mac/), is required to complete Homeworks, Participation Projects, and MyLab Bonus Projects.